- Frequently Asked Questions

 DBF is responsible for providing AHCCCS employees the resources they need to perform their jobs; paying managed care organizations, FFS providers, administrative vendors and AHCCCS employees; internal and external financial reporting; preparation and monitoring of the AHCCCS budget; approves and oversees all contractual activities for the agency; and supporting the Agency’s cost avoidance processes; and making post-payment recoveries from liable third parties.

-Budget directs the submission of the agency's annual administrative and programmatic budget to the Governor's Office of Strategic Planning and Budgeting and the Joint Legislative Budget Committee staff.
-It monitors programmatic and administrative expenditures and projects the status of agency funds throughout the year.
+The Budget unit directs the submission of the agency's annual administrative and programmatic budget to the Governor's Office of Strategic Planning and Budgeting and the Joint Legislative Budget Committee staff.
+The unit monitors programmatic and administrative expenditures and projects the status of agency funds throughout the year.
 Budget analysts and economists work directly with the agency divisions to ensure accurate planning and forecasting of expenditures.
 In addition, budget accountants maintain the agency’s cost allocation plan submitted to Centers for Medicare & Medicaid Services (CMS) for eligible Medicaid expenses.

 The Procurement Office issues all solicitations for goods and services to carry out the agency’s mission, develops and approves all contractual documents, monitors contracts and agreements, oversees all purchase orders and activity in the online procurement system, and ensures compliance with procurement rules and regulations for the agency.